hydrogen-dev/SDK/atom/nucleus/ruby/README.md

 Please first follow the [installation](#installation) instructions.
 Then make sure you use the proper base URL:

 ### Base URL

-1. Go to ApiClient file located under src folder.
+1. Go to configuration file located under lib folder.
-2. Search for basePath, adminPath and change/verify the URL according to the environment.
+2. Search for @host and change/verify the URL according to the environment.

 **Sandbox Base URL**
 https://sandbox.hydrogenplatform.com/nucleus/v1